AlanFoster/alanfoster.github.io/src/pages/posts/practical-docker/index.markdown

 $
 ```

 More interestingly, **you can run this container with an interactive pseudo-tty**.
-This allows you to run arbitrary commands from within the the container in a similar manner to having SSH'd in to the container:
+This allows you to run arbitrary commands from within the container in a similar manner to having SSH'd in to the container:

 ```bash
 $ docker run --help